Social construction of gender: Feminist theory

-Elizabeth Grosz states that the sex–gender distinction maintained by some constructionist feminists is still based on essentialism:

-The opposition between essentialism and constructionism seems to me a false one: constructionism is inherently reliant on essentialism, for it needs to make explicit what are the raw materials of its processes of construction and these cannot themselves be constructed without the assumption of an infinite regress.
-The building blocks or raw materials must in some sense be essentialist.
-In short, constructionism ultimately implies and relies on essentialism.
+Originally developed outside the feminist movement, the modern concept of gender was diffused by second-wave feminism as a tool against biological determinism.
+However, there are feminist theorists who question its usefulness for the purposes of feminism.
+Elizabeth Grosz, for example, argues that the sex–gender distinction maintained by some constructionist feminists is essentialist, and that the naturalization of sex associated with the use of gender perpetuates biological determinism.
+A similar critique can be found in French materialist feminism.

 Transgender studies

-In "Boys of the Lex", Gayle Salamon examines trans studies' affinity with feminist and queer theorizing of gender.
+In "Boys of the Lex" (2006), Gayle Salamon examines trans studies' affinity with feminist and queer theorizing of gender.

 Trans writers have articulated at least three objections to social construction: it is simple where gendered embodiment is complex, it is inattentive to or dismissive of the reality of bodily materiality, and it offers no room for bodily resignification or resistance.

 Such objections can be found in the works of Jay Prosser, Viviane Namaste, and Henry Rubin, often in relation to Butler's theory of gender performativity.
-Salamon interprets their arguments as misreadings of social constructionism, while Jack Halberstam identifies a "recommitment to essentialism within transexual theory".
+Salamon interprets their arguments as misreadings of social constructionism, while Jack Halberstam identifies a "recommitment to essentialism within transsexual theory".
 Conversely, Susan Stryker affirmed that gender performativity "became central to the self-understandings of many transgender people" and is in line with Sandy Stone's posttranssexual call.

+In Histories of the Transgender Child (2018), Jules Gill-Peterson criticizes the modern concept of gender as "a medical device mobilized to face the potential conceptual collapse of binary sex."